-- related to the protection of our intellectual property and our potential inability to maintain sufficient patent protection for our technology and products; - our ability to maintain compliance with the obligations under our intellectual property licenses and funding arrangements with third parties, without which licenses and arrangements we could lose rights that are important to our business; - the fact that Fortress Biotech, Inc. ("Fortress") controls a majority of the voting power of our outstanding capital stock and has rights to receive significant share grants annually; and - the risks described under the section titled "Risk Factors" in this Annual Report and in other filings we make with the Securities and Exchange Commission.
+- the protection of our intellectual property and our potential inability to maintain sufficient patent protection for our technology and products; - our ability to maintain compliance with the obligations under our intellectual property licenses and funding arrangements with third parties, without which licenses and arrangements we could lose rights that are important to our business; - the fact that Fortress Biotech, Inc. ("Fortress") controls a majority of the voting power of our outstanding capital stock and has rights to receive significant share grants annually; - the fact that the OTC Pink Open Market is a thinly traded market lacking in liquidity, and subject to volatility; - our common stock may be considered a "penny stock" and, therefore, may be subject to certain rules that make it difficult for brokers, dealers, or investors to sell the shares; and - the risks described under the section titled "Risk Factors" in this Annual Report and in other filings we make with the Securities and Exchange Commission.